ARM-software/lisa/README.md

 This configuration file describes:
 1. which devlib modules are required by this experiment
-2. which binary tools needs to be deployed in the target to run the experiments
+2. which binary tools need to be deployed in the target to run the experiments
 3. other devlib specific configurations (e.g. FTrace events of interest)
 4. the set of __target configurations__ (confs) to test
 5. the set of __workloads__ (wloads) to run